haris523/haris523/README.md

 ###

-<p align="left">✨ I have been programming for over 7 years<br>📚 I'm currently learning Devops tools<br>🎯 I want to impact the world through my software (in a positive way)<br>🎲 I am currently the CEO o my agency Ode of Code</p>
+<p align="left">✨ I have been programming for over 7 years<br>📚 I'm currently learning Devops tools<br>🎯 I want to impact the world through my software (in a positive way)<br>🎲 I am currently the CEO of my agency Ode of Code (my second company)<br>🎲 I was the CTO and CO-Founder of Visiot from the end of 2020 to the beginning of 2024</p>

 ###